leagregorka/leagregorka.github.io/_posts/2018-3-1-Post-Example.md

 ---
 layout: post
-title: Android Lifecycle Overview
-breadcrumb: Android Lifecycle
+title: Teste 1
 featured_image: /assets/images/bg.jpg
 ---

-{% include figure.html url="../assets/imgs/android-lifecycle.jpg" description="The Android Lifecycle defines the programming paradigm" %}
+{% include figure.html url="/assets/images/bg.jpg" description="Example Label" %}

 As I ventured into the Android world as a Developer, one of the first things I had to understand was the lifecycle of an Android App.